10 Places with Unlimited Korean Barbecue Under P500

 Sing Sing is at 268-A Aguirre Avenue, BF Homes, Parañaque City.

 We guarantee that no one steps out Sodam’s doors feeling unsatisfied—this little nook in San Juan promises big flavors for people with tightened purse strings.
-Customers can try their all-you-can-eat pork and beef offerings for P325 during weekday lunches or P365 for daily dinner meals.
+Customers can try their all-you-can-eat pork and beef offerings for P329 during weekday lunches, P379 for weekday dinners, and P399 for weekend dinner meals.
 Besides that, Sodam also has non-barbecue options such as Bulgogi and Korean-style chicken!

 Sodam is at 17 J. Abad Santos Drive, Little Baguio, San Juan City.